MARnVEL/newMarnVelBattleServer/README.md

 ### Remote:
+> Comment the lines from 27 to 31 in file "connection.database.js" and uncomment the lines corresponding to the remote connection from line 21 to 25 at the same file.
 > In order to work correctly with data on the cloud you need to have a account in **Mongo Atlas DB**  and create a Cluster.
 >>